timhtheos/nginx-dynamic-server-block/README.md

 ## How to setup a project

-Let's assume the global settings is in default; and the project name is `github.com`.
+Let's assume the global settings are in default; and the project name is `github.com`.

 1. Create a directory inside `/var/www/sites`.
 The directory name shall be the